Unifying Causal Representation Learning with the Invariance Principle: Identifiability Theory

-Different levels of identification can be achieved depending on the degree of underlying data symmetry.
-Below, we present three standard identifiability definitions from the CRL literature, each offering stronger identification results than block-identifiability~\pcref{defn:blockID}.
+Different levels of identification can be achieved depending on the degree of underlying invariance and data symmetry.
+Below, we present three standard identifiability definitions from the CRL literature, each providing a stronger identification result than block-identifiability~\pcref{defn:blockID}.

 \begin{definition}[Block affine-identifiability] Let $\hat{\zb}$ be the learned representation, for a subset $A\subseteq [N]$ it satisfies that:

 where $D \in \RR^{|A| \times |A|}$ is an invertible matrix, $\pi(A)$ denotes the index permutation of $A$, then $\zb_A$ is block affine-identified by $\hat{\zb}_{\pi(A)}$. \end{definition}